Green (The Bear): Writing

-Filming: Sydney's nightmare
+Filming

 The episode begins with a dream sequence where Sydney appears as an Ina Garten-esque television-host version of herself.
-The beginning of the dream is similar to Carmy's cooking show nightmare from "Braciole."
-The title sequence of Sydney's televised kitchen nightmare features a Barefoot Contessa-inspired Hamptons beach romp.
-Syd channels Garten with a bob-cut hairstyle, a "tendency to overestimate her viewer's time and resource availability," and "off-the-cuff references to high-end materials and ingredients."
 According to the show's sound producer "the wind and water flooding the set, cabinets banging open and shut, and general mayhem, [were] all...actual on-set effects, as opposed to CGI."
 The sound team thus needed to accommodate "a Ritter fan off to the side that's blowing stuff all over.
 There are water effects.
 There's hydraulics slapping the cabinet doors open and closed."
 The sound team suggested having an overhead boom mic drop into the Barefoot Contessa dream sequence, a nod to the use of such microphones on an actual cooking show.
 The sound for Sydney's one-shot monologue was recorded on a Sennheiser MKH415 microphone on a Fisher Model 2 boom, along with a body microphone placed on Edebiri, two microphones "rigged above the table," and another microphone "hidden in the tabletop."
 According to Scott D. Smith, head of The Bear sound recording department, "Somehow, the post sound crew was able to extract something usable from all these sources, without resorting to ADR."

-After the Ina Garten sequence, Sydney's dream continues in another setting, with her finding herself standing alone and exposed on the stage of either the Music Box Theatre, or the Chicago Theatre.

-Filming: Other scenes

-Marcus (Lionel Boyce) arrived at Lou Mitchell's, a landmark diner on Jackson Boulevard, for a planned meeting with his dad but ultimately he does not go inside the restaurant to meet him.
-An exterior shot of Lou Mitchell's had previously appeared in a season three montage.

-The scenes at Donna's house were filmed in Evanston, Illinois.